alx-alexpark/parkalex.dev-ng/src/content/blog/nixieclock.md

 There are a few changes I would make in the second revision of this.
 Firstly, the boost converter is struggling with the current 5V input because of voltage drops due to resistance.
 Next time, I would probably add a 12V input as it would make the boost converter much more efficient and better at providing the needed voltage and current.
 I also made the spacing between the digits slightly too wide, and I would probably put them closer together in the next revision.

-I really enjoyed making this project, and it’s a really cool and function addition to my desk.
-Somehow I finished this in a month start to finish, designing everything during the week of final exams, waiting for things to ship over winter break, and assembling everything after the first back at school.
+I really enjoyed making this project, and it’s a really cool and functional addition to my desk.
+Somehow I finished this in a month start to finish, designing everything during the week of final exams, waiting for things to ship over winter break, and assembling everything after the first week back at school.
 I would say this project took me about 20-25 hours in total, and cost about $150 excluding the cost of tools.

 Nixie tubes are a hobby in itself, and I’ve barely scratched the surface with this project.
 Perhaps I might make more clocks in the future, who knows.
 Anyhow, I learned so much building this, and it was certainly a lot of fun.
 I know I’ve kinda neglected this blog recently, but hopefully I’ll post more things soon :)